monyratha/ip-location-lookup-tool/README.md

 from MySQL you can also specify a start and end time to run a query that counts IP occurrences between those timestamps.

+Results generated from the DB lookup now include the configured connection name in the filename (e.g. `mysql_myconn_table_timestamp.csv`) so it's easy to see where each file originated.

 Use the `/settings` page to change the default table/column and tweak the thresholds used for dynamic IP classification without editing `.env`.